An Inertial Newton Algorithm for Deep Learning: Convergence Results for INNA

-\paragraph{On the step sizes.} First, Assumption~\ref{ass:mainAssumption} offers much more flexibility than the usual $O(1/\sqrt{k})$ assumption commonly used for SGD.
-We leverage the boundedness assumption on the norms of $(\theta_k,\psi_k)$, the local Lipschitz continuity and finite-sum structure of $\J$, so that the noise is actually uniformly bounded and hence sub-Gaussian, allowing for much larger step sizes than in the more common bounded second moment setting.
+\begin{itemize} \labelitemi{--} \item {On the step-sizes.} First, Assumption~\ref{ass:mainAssumption} offers much more flexibility than the usual $O(1/\sqrt{k})$ assumption commonly used for SGD.
+We leverage the boundedness assumption on the norms of $(\theta_k,\psi_k)$, the local Lipschitz continuity and finite-sum structure of $\J$, so that the noise is actually uniformly bounded and hence sub-Gaussian, allowing for much larger step-sizes than in the more common bounded second moment setting.
 See \citet[Remark 1.5]{benaim2005stochastic} and \cite{benaim1999dynamics} for more details.
 The interest of this aggressive strategy is highlighted in Figure~\ref{fig::decay} of the experimental section.

-\paragraph{On the scope of the theorem.} Our result actually holds for general locally Lipschitz continuous tame functions with finite-sum structure and for the general stochastic process under uniformly bounded martingale increment noise.
+\item {On the scope of the theorem.} Our result actually holds for general locally Lipschitz continuous tame functions with finite-sum structure and for the general stochastic process under uniformly bounded martingale increment noise.
 We do not use any other specific structure of DL loss functions.
-Other variants could be considered depending on the assumptions on the noise, see \cite{benaim2005stochastic}.}
+Other variants could be considered depending on the assumptions on the noise, see \cite{benaim2005stochastic}.